 Irish PEN Award recipient, Man Booker prize winner Anne Enright launched the PEN International Women’s Manifesto in Ireland for Irish PEN on Sunday 18th November 2018, to a packed house at The Dublin Book Festival.

-Launched by Nicola Sturgeon in Scotland, the Irish PEN committee were also joined by Senator Ivana Bacik and Freedom to Write Campaign chair, writer June Considine.
+Launched by Nicola Sturgeon in Scotland, the Irish PEN committee were also joined by Senator Ivana Bacik and Freedom to Write Campaign co-founder, writer June Considine.
 Highlighting the cases of four women whom PEN International have campaigned for, June, also a member of Irish PEN, brought poets Kerrie O’Brien and Kate Ennals plus Irish Writers Centre Chair Liz McManus to read work by murdered Mexican investigative journalist Miroslava Breach Velducea, murdered Mexican poet Susana Chavez , imprisoned Turkish-Kurdish painter and journalist, Zehra Doğan and Palestinian poet, Dareen Tatour, recently released from an Israeli prison (see below for more on each of these courageous women).

 The Freedom to Write Campaign is affiliated to Word, a group of professional writers who meet in the Irish Writers Centre, and also to Irish Pen.
 Freedom to Write are working with PEN to form part of a global movement to advocate on behalf of writers who have lost their voices and, tragically, all too often, their lives, in the pursuit of justice.
 In Ireland, the Freedom to Write Campaign undertake a number of projects advocating for writers, most recently, to coincide with the PEN International Day of the Imprisoned Writer, on behalf of Ukainian film maker and writer Oleg Sentsov.